 Guides for SE student projects »

-JavaFX tutorial part 1 – Introduction
+JavaFX tutorial part 1 – Getting started

-Lifecycle of a JavaFX application
+The structure of a JavaFX GUI

 A JavaFX application is like a play you are directing.
 Instead of creating props, you create Nodes (Nodes are the fundamental building blocks of a JavaFX application), and place them onto a Scene (a scene is a graph of Nodes).
 Then, you set your Scene on a Stage provided by JavaFX.
 When you call Stage#show() method, JavaFX renders a window with your Stage on it.